Documentation Index

 This section provides detailed guidelines for integrating the Insider Web SDK using Google Tag Manager.
 The principles can be adapted for other tag management systems, as well.

 The information in this section completes the information given in the Integration section.
-We recommend understanding the previous sections clearly before proceeding.
+We recommend that you understand the previous sections clearly before proceeding.
 You must also follow the guidelines and rules provided in the Integration section.

 In the table below, you can find all the tags to be created and the settings for correct firing.